is an art form

 construction.
 It remains for individuals to support those efforts and "vote

 with the pocket book".
 Note: These pages are placed in the public domain and are furnished "as is".
 The author assumes no responsibility for the use or misuse of the concepts in this series.
-All authorities should be satisfied first, as might be required, by relevant laws, before any building proceeds.
+All pertaining laws should be satisfied, in duplicating or testing my concepts or descriptions, as are posted on my linked pages.

 Here is a vault frame which can be